Home Working in Australia – What you need to know

 Telemarketing is a sector that often recruits temporary workers.
 Most of the time, it involves working on the phone.
 Often you have to call customers on behalf of a company or an association.
 You may also need to provide customer service, in which case you will have to answer incoming calls.

-In any case, even if the speech to be given is already written, you will need to have a minimum level of English for this type of job, and basic computer skills.
+In any case, even if the speech to be given is already written, you will need to have a good level of English and basic computer skills.

 Work in a factory

 Working in a factory is also a good way to earn money.
 These are usually food factories and working conditions can be difficult.
 English skills are not necessary.
-Salaries range from $21.38 – $25 per hr.
+Salaries range around $25 per hour.

 Find a qualified job